FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ### Creating a table and displaying the task

 In this section, we will build an interactive table using **ui-template** and [vuetify component](https://vuetifyjs.com/en/components/all/).
-Vuetify offers a diverse array of components, all of which are compatible with our Node-RED Dashboard 2.0's ui-template widget.
-You can easily copy and paste them into the **ui-template** widget.
+Vuetify offers a wide range of components, all of which are compatible with our Node-RED Dashboard 2.0's ui-template widget.
+You can easily use them by just simply copying and pasting them into the **ui-template** widget.

 1. Drag an **ui-template** widget onto the canvas
 2. Create a new **ui-page** and **ui-group** for it.
 Below, I have provided a screenshot of the "new task" page configurations.
-You can replicate it if you want to align with the layout described in this guide, otherwise, it is optional.
+Again You can replicate it if you want to align with the layout described in this guide, otherwise, it is optional.

 !["Screenshot displaying ui-template widget with code for building table for displaying task"](./images/building-an-application-with-dashboard-template-widget.png "Screenshot displaying ui-template widget with code for building table for displaying task"){data-zoomable}